• Skip to content

 Car space owned by a service apartment must be:

-• exclusively set aside for the parking of a guest occupying a serviced apartment located on the same premises as the parking space
+• exclusively set aside for the parking of a guest occupying a serviced apartment located on the same premises as the parking space.

 Parking by members and guests of members of a registered club

-Car space must be:
+To be eligible the car space must be:

 • exclusively set aside for members and guests parking